FelixKratz/SketchyBar/docs/config/Events.md

 sidebar_position: 1
 ---
 ## Events and Scripting
-Any item can *subscribe* to arbitrary *events*, when the *event* happens, all items subscribed to the *event* will execute their *script*.
+All items can *subscribe* to arbitrary *events*; when the *event* happens, all items subscribed to the *event* will execute their *script*.
 This can be used to create more reactive and performant items which react to events rather than polling for a change.
 ```bash
 sketchybar --subscribe <name> <event> ... <event>
 ```